Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Introduction

-In this parametrization, the parity- and Lorentz-violating effects are modeled in the amplitude and phase corrections to the GW waveforms, which are described by a series of deformation parameters.
+In this parametrization, parity- and Lorentz-violating effects are modeled in the amplitude and phase corrections to the GW waveforms, which are described by a series of deformation parameters.
 These corrections are frequency-dependent and thus distort the waveforms in GR.
 These new effects beyond GR can be divided into two classes: (1) parity-violating amplitude and velocity birefringences, and (2) the Lorentz-violating damping rate and dispersion of GWs.
 These effects are labeled by several different deformation parameters, with their frequency dependence described by factors $\beta_{\nu}$, $\beta_{\mu}$, $\beta_{\bar \nu}$, and $\beta_{\bar \mu}$.
 With these effects and the corresponding modified waveforms, one can obtain the constraints on the parity- and Lorentz-violating effects from GW data.
 This has enabled a lot of tests of parity and Lorentz symmetries by using GW signals detected by LVK \cite{LIGOScientific:2019fpa, LIGOScientific:2020tif, LIGOScientific:2021sio, Wang:2020cub, Wu:2021ndf, Gong:2021jgg, Zhao:2022pun, Wang:2021gqm, Haegel:2022ymk, Wang:2025fhw, Gong:2023ffb, Zhu:2022uoq, Niu:2022yhr, Zhao:2019szi, Wang:2025fhw}.
 Forecasts for constraining parity and Lorentz violation with future ground-based and space-based GW detectors have also been considered in \cite{Lin:2024pkr, Zhang:2024rel, Califano:2023aji, Mirshekari:2011yq, Zhang:2025kcw}.
+Note that parity- and Lorentz-violating effects can also be direction‑dependent when spatial rotation symmetry of gravity is broken, leading to anisotropic GW propagation \cite{Kostelecky:2016kfm}.
+Such anisotropic signatures can be tested by searching for sky‑location dependence in GW signals, and previous studies have constrained anisotropic coefficients (over various mass dimensions) using global‑fitting \cite{Wang:2021ctl, Haegel:2022ymk, Shao:2020shv} or maximum‑reach \cite{Niu:2022yhr, Wang:2025fhw, Gong:2023ffb, ONeal-Ault:2021uwu} approaches.
+In this work, we focus exclusively on isotropic deviations in GW propagation, and anisotropic effects are left for future investigation.